gbouras13/plassembler/README.md

 8. The de-deduplicated read sets are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
 9. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
 See also this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
 10. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.
+11. All plasmid contigs are compared against [PLSDB](https://doi.org/10.1093/nar/gkab1111) using [mash](https://github.com/marbl/Mash) with a cutoff maximum mash distance of 0.1.

 Other Features (Work in Progress)